Siege of Yorktown: Yorktown Victory Monument

 Five days after the British surrendered, Congress passed a resolution agreeing to erect a structure dedicated to commemorating those who participated in the battle.
 Construction of the monument was delayed, however, as the Confederation government had several other financial obligations that were considered to be of a more urgent nature.
 In 1834, the citizens of Yorktown asked Congress for the monument to be constructed, and then followed up once again in 1836, but still no action was taken.
 The desirability of the project was recognized in 1876 "when a memorial from the Common Council of Fredericksburg, Virginia was before Congress."

 The project was postponed once again until the battle's centennial sparked renewed enthusiasm in the resolution and prompted the government to begin building the monument in 1881 amid national support.
 The crowning figure was set on August 12, 1884; the structure was officially reported in a communication as complete on January 5, 1885, and currently resides within Colonial National Historical Park.
 The artists commissioned by the Secretary of War for the monument project included Mr. R. M. Hunt (Chairman) and Mr. J. Q. A. Ward (Architect) of New York and Mr. Henry Van Brunt (Sculptor) of Boston.

 Yorktown sesquicentennial and bicentennial celebrations

 A four-day celebration to commemorate the 150th anniversary of the siege took place in Yorktown on October 16–19, 1931.
 It was presided over by the Governor of Virginia John Garland Pollard and attended by then President Herbert Hoover along with French representatives.
-The event included the official dedication of the Colonial National Historical Park, which also includes Historic Jamestown.
-President Ronald Reagan visited Yorktown in 1981 for the bicentennial celebration.
+The event included the official dedication of the Colonial National Historical Park, where the battlegrounds are preserved and interpreted.